 Do you crave sour gummy candies?
 Using some simple store-bought ingredients, it is easy to make these sweet treats at home.
 These mouth-puckering gummy candies can be made in any flavor you desire, but it's best to try to match complimentary Jell-O and Kool-Aid flavors and colors.
 The Kool-Aid can be increased to a full package if an extra sour flavor is desired.
 To make a sugar-free candy, substitute sugar-free Jell-O.

 Another benefit of making your own sour gummy candies is that you can experiment with all kinds of fun shapes.
 You can use any kinds of candy molds to make the gummies in different shapes.
 Candy molds can be found in most craft or baking stores, or online.
-If you don't have candy molds, don't fret!
+If you do not have candy molds, do not fret.
 You can simply make the sour gummy candies in a pan and then cut them into squares or your desired shape.
 Another option is to make them in ice cube trays or any other silicone mold you may have around the house.

 - 3 envelopes unflavored gelatin